tenorlab/vue-dashboard/README.md

 1. **Non-Commercial / Personal Use:** Licensed under the [Polyform Non-Commercial 1.0.0](https://polyformproject.org/licenses/non-commercial/1.0.0/).
 Free to use for students, hobbyists, and open-source projects.
 2. **Commercial Use:** Requires a **Tenorlab Commercial License**.

-If you are using this library to build a product that generates revenue, or within a commercial entity, please visit [tenorlab.com/license](https://tenorlab.com/license) to purchase a commercial seat.
+If you are using this library to build a revenue-generating product or within a commercial entity, please visit [https://payhip.com/b/gPBpo](https://payhip.com/b/gPBpo) to purchase a license.